What is a home or property survey?

 A mortgage lender’s valuation is not a house survey.

-Your Mortgage lender will request this report before they make you a mortgage offer so its a cost you will incur before you get any real confirmation that you can qualify for a suitable mortgage product.
+Your Mortgage lender may request this report before they make you a mortgage offer so its a cost you may incur before you get any real confirmation that you can qualify for a suitable mortgage product.
 This is why a good digital mortgage broker is essential to guide you before this point.

 A Royal Institute of chartered Surveyors Building survey(RICS)